Luchooo/ecommerce/README.md

 &ensp;🛒Increase or decrease the quantity of products in the cart.
 &ensp;🛒Remove products from the shopping cart.
 &ensp;🛒View the total purchase amount in the cart.
+&ensp;🛒Handle persistence with local storage.
 🕗&ensp;(Missing)Add the Checkout Section.
 🕗&ensp;(Missing)Add the Hero Section.
 🕗&ensp;(Missing)Handle filters to category, rate and price.
-🕗&ensp;(Missing)Handle persistence with local storage.
 🕗&ensp;(Missing)Add test to the components.
 <br/>